-The prime minister, Boris Johnson, having recovered from corona virus, on Sunday 10 May announced a new system tha will help the government decide how tough social-distancing measures should be:
+The Prime Minister, Boris Johnson, having recovered from corona virus, on Sunday 10 May announced a new system that will help the government decide how tough social-distancing measures should be:

 - Level five (red) - a "material risk of healthcare services being overwhelmed" - extremely strict social distancing